EnigmaCurry/blog.rymcg.tech/content/blog/pfsense/01-pfsense.md

 ## Why use VLANs?

 You might be wondering, why use VLANs at all?
-The ODroid H3 has *six physical NICs!* Why not just use a separate phyisical port per network?
+The ODroid H3 has *six physical NICs!* Why not just use a separate physical port per network?
 Well, that totally works as long as you will only use it inside of a server rack, or if each room in your house only needs to access one network.
 When I bought the odroid I hadn't planned on doing